novelalex/novelalex.github.io/content/blog/an_attempt_at_a_vn_engine/index.md

   mrb_str_new_cstr(mrb, "test_story.rb"));
 ```

-The `load_story` function simply loads the reads the file and runs it.
+The `load_story` function simply loads the file and runs it.
 The file just contains a call to `create_story` with a block representing the entire story:

 ```ruby
 def load_story(filename)